cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Contacts: Please see chapter 7 below.

-Known bug:
+Known bugs:
-With Windows 10 Home the following phenomenon appeared:
+1) With Windows 10 the following phenomenon appeared:
-Starting a PDF (like the CT1 presentation or the CT book) from within the CT1 onlinehelp, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
+   Starting a PDF (like the CT1 presentation or the CT book) the first time from within the CT1 onlinehelp, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
+Sometimes the onlinehelp shows an empty page before it crashes.
+After the next start of the onlinehelp these calls works.
    The reason was a hanging Acrobat process.
 If you stop this Acrobat process within the Windows TaskManager, then PDFs start from within CT1 as usual.
+   Sadly, this happens again when you restart CrypTool 1.
+2) Another annoying bug which seems to be outside of our CrypTool code.
+   Calling the calculator BC from the enclosed NT-Tools (via F3 or from the NT menu "Calulators"), then BC crashes at its first call.
+   Without closing NT you can click F3 again, and BC doesn't crash any more.
+   Sadly, neither NT nor BC will be further maintained, so nothing will change here.